Get this font in here!

 Internet Access Tab

-Specify whether to allow all or selected virtualized applications to access the internet, or to block internet access for all virtualized applications.
+Here, you can specify whether to allow all/specific virtualized apps to access the internet or block internet access for all virtualized applications.

 Adding Sandbox Exclusions